aws-samples/amazon-sagemaker-llm-fine-tuning-remote-decorator/README.md

 # Interactive fine-tuning of Foundation Models with Amazon SageMaker Training using @remote decorator

-### Important: The scope of these notebook examples is to showcase interactive experience with SageMaker AI capabilities and @remote decorator, for Small/Large Language Models fine-tuning by using different distribution techniques, such as FSDP, and DDP.
+### 💡 Important: The scope of these notebook examples is to showcase interactive experience with SageMaker AI capabilities and @remote decorator, for Small/Large Language Models fine-tuning by using different distribution techniques, such as FSDP, and DDP.
+After your interactive experimentation and testing, the recommended path to prod is through SageMaker [ModelTrainer](https://sagemaker.readthedocs.io/en/stable/api/training/model_trainer.html).

 In this example we will go through the steps required for interactively fine-tuning foundation models on Amazon SageMaker AI by using @remote decorator for executing Training jobs.